Behaviors of entropy on finitely generated groups: Introduction

 \section{Introduction}

-The caracterisation of groups by an asymptotic description of their Cayley graphs may be dated back to Folner's criterion of amenability by quasi-invariant subsets \cite{Fol}.
-Shortly after, Kesten showed equivalence with the probabilistic criterion that a group $\G$ is amenable if and only if the return probability $P(Y_n=1)$ of a simple random walk $Y_n$ on $\G$ decays exponentialy fast \cite{Kes}.
+The characterization of groups by an asymptotic description of their Cayley graphs may be dated back to Folner's criterion of amenability by quasi-invariant subsets \cite{Fol}.
+Shortly after, Kesten showed equivalence with the probabilistic criterion that a group $\G$ is nonamenable if and only if the return probability $P(Y_n=1)$ of a simple random walk $Y_n$ on $\G$ decays exponentially fast~\cite{Kes}.

 This article focuses on three quantities that partially describe the behavior of the diffusion process of a random walk $Y_n$ with step distribution $\m$ on a group $\G$.
-Namely the entropy function $H_{\G,\m}(n)=H(\m^{\ast n})=H(Y_n)$, the return probability $P(Y_n=1)$ and the drift, also called rate of escape, $L_{\G,\m}(n)=\E_{\m^{\ast n}}||\g||=\E||Y_n||$, where $||.||$ is a word norm,
+Namely the entropy function $H_{\G,\m}(n)=H(\m^{\ast n})=H(Y_n)$, the return probability $P(Y_n=1)$ and the drift, also called rate of escape, $L_{\G,\m}(n)=\E_{\m^{\ast n}}\|\gamma\|=\E\|Y_n\|$, where \mbox{$\|\cdot\|$} is a word norm,

-is the Shannon entropy of the probability measure $\m$, and $\m^{\ast n}$ is the $n$-fold convolution of $\m$, or in other terms the distribution of $Y_n$.
+is the Shannon entropy of the probability measure $\m$ and $\m^{\ast n}$ is the $n$-fold convolution of $\m$, or, in other terms, the distribution of $Y_n$.
 The return probability for a finitely supported symmetric law $\m$ is a group invariant by \cite{PSC1}, which is not known to be the case for entropy and drift.
 However, sublinearity of the entropy or of the drift for some measure $\m$ with generating support implies amenability \cite{KV}.
-In the present paper, the measure $\m$ will always be equidistributed on a canonical finite symmetric generating set of $\G$.
+In the present paper, the measure $\m$ will always be equidistributed on a canonical finite symmetric generating set of~$\G$.

-The asymptotic behavior of these functions has been precisely established in a number of cases, that mainly include virtually nilpotent groups, linear groups and wreath products (\cite{Var},\cite{PSC2},\cite{PSC3},\cite{Ers3},\cite{Ersdrift},\cite{Ers4},\cite{Rev}), and a variety of less precise estimates exist for some groups acting on rooted trees (\cite{BV},\cite{Kai},\cite{Ers2}, \cite{BKN},\cite{AAV},\cite{AV}).
+The asymptotic behavior of these functions has been precisely established in a number of cases that mainly include virtually nilpotent groups, linear groups and wreath products \cite{Var,PSC2,PSC3,Ers3,Ersdrift,Ers4,Rev} and a variety of less precise estimates exist for some groups acting on rooted trees \cite{BV,Kai,Ers2,BKN,Bri2,AAV,AV,Zuk}.

 The object of this article is to present examples of groups that provide new asymptotic behaviors for these probabilistic functions.
-Entropy, return probability and drift functions will not be precisely computed, but only mild approximations in terms of their exponents.
+Entropy, return probability and drift functions will not be precisely computed, but only mild approximations in terms of their exponents. \begin{definition} The \textit{lower} and \textit{upper entropy exponents} of a random walk $Y_n$ of law $\m$ on a group $\G$ are, respectively,